-Students seeking to enroll in Touro University Worldwide's DBA, DMgt, DPA and PsyD programs must meet the following criteria to be considered for admission:
+Students seeking to enroll in Touro University Worldwide's Doctoral program must meet the following criteria to be considered for admission:

 - 1. Have earned a Master's degree from an accredited institution.
-If the degree was awarded overseas, it must be from an institution that is approved by the Ministry of Education. - 2.
+If the degree was awarded oversees, it must be from an institution that is approved by the Ministry of Education. - 2.
 Cumulative GPA of 3.4 in the accredited Master's Program - 3.
-DPA applicants must possess the following in addition to 1 & 2 above: - a.
-Current licensure or possess an Emeritus status - b.
-NCCPA certification or Emeritus status
+Current licensure or possess an Emeritus status - 4.
+NCCPA certification or Emeritus status - 5.
+Clinical practice/experience is a plus